 Copyright is an intellectual property right.
-The person who owns the copyright (author, creator or the publisher) has the exclusive right to stop others from copying or reproducing his work.
+The person who owns the copyright (the author, creator, publisher or otherwise) has the exclusive right to stop others from copying or reproducing his work.
 All books, magazines, plays, musical scores, sculptures, paintings, drawings, sound recordings, films, television and radio broadcasts, cable programs and computer programs are capable of enjoying copyright protection in Singapore.

 If you photocopy, reproduce or make an adaptation of a copy of the owner's work without the owner's permission, you have infringed his copyright unless you copy under the following circumstances: